Sruthi (film)

 Sruthi is a 1987 Indian Malayalam film, directed by Mohan and produced by M. N. Murali and Sivan Kunnampilly.
-The film stars Mukesh, Thilakan, KPAC Lalitha and Nedumudi Venu in the lead roles.
+The film stars Nedumudi Venu, Geetha, Mukesh, Thilakan and KPAC Lalitha in the lead roles.
 The film has musical score by Johnson.

+Plot

+Subhadra and Raman lead a happy married life.
+However, things take a turn when her music teacher tries to take advantage of her.